Pakistan International Airlines Flight 661: Cause of failures

-According to the manufacturer of the engine, Pratt and Whitney, there was a known issue on the blades of the PW127 engines.
+According to the manufacturer of the engine, Pratt and Whitney, there was a known problem with the blades of the PW127 engines.
 If the turbine had exceeded the 10,000 hours lifespan, there would be fractures on the blades.
-The issue had been reported since 2007, nearly 10 years before the crash.
+The problem had been reported since 2007, nearly 10 years before the crash.
 The company then issued a service bulletin in October 2015 for design renewal on the blades and the service bulletin was transmitted to every operator of the engine.
 The service bulletin stated that operator of the engine should replace the blades within the very first available opportunity to change it.
 Pakistan International Airlines confirmed that they knew about the service bulletin, but chose not to follow it.

 Approximately 93 hours before the crash, the involved aircraft, AP-BHO, was brought into PIA maintenance facility for a repair.
 The engines were disassembled and the workers gained access to the turbine blades.
 According to the investigators, this was the very first opportunity for PIA to replace the turbine blades.
 The blades of the involved aircraft had accumulated a total of 10,004.1 hours, exceeding the threshold that had been set by the manufacturer, but PIA didn't replace them with the new blades.
 The aircraft was put back into service with the old blades.
 One of the blades eventually fractured, setting off the whole sequence of the crash.

 While PIA was responsible for the maintenance of the engines, they were not permitted to conduct maintenance on the OSG of the aircraft, which included the flyweights and the plunger.
 Under PIA, the components were listed as repair abroad item, in which said components should be sent abroad for maintenance.
 The OSG had been maintained at least three times and the last maintenance was conducted in 2015.
 At the time of the accident, the flyweights and plunger were not functioning normally as the rotational pin of the plunger had snapped.